 " I especially love painting people in their personal comfort zones.
 People have their lives etched into their faces.
 To me that is true beauty.
 It's the intimate moments that define a life and I try to capture these fleeting impressions in my paintings."

-Judith graduated cum laude from Boston University's School of Fine Arts.
-She lives in Montville, New Jersey and served for six years as Program Director on the Board of the Pastel Society of New Jersey.
+Judith graduated cum laude from Boston University's School of Fine Arts and served for six years as Program Director on the Board of the Pastel Society of New Jersey.

 Her work can be found in both public and private collections.